 "The Father of the Video Game: The Ralph Baer Prototypes and Electronic Games - Introduction" showing 1 items.

 - The Father of the Video Game was also the inventor of Simon.

-- Inventor Ralph Baer is best known for developing the first video game system[hyperlink to Brown Box], but he has accomplished far more.
+- Inventor Ralph Baer is best known for developing the first video game system, but he accomplished far more.
 In 1975, Baer started an independent consulting business and began to work in association with Marvin Glass & Associates in Chicago, the toy design firm responsible for some of the most successful American toys of the 20th century.
 Baer’s job was to develop electronic toys and games.
 The best-known result of this partnership was Simon.

-- Named for the children’s game of “Simon Says,” the game was inspired by an Atari arcade game called Follow-Me.
-Baer and Howard Morrison, a partner at Marvin Glass, first saw Follow-Me at a trade show in 1976.
+- Named for the children’s game of “Simon Says,” the game was inspired by an Atari arcade game called Touch Me.
+Baer and Howard Morrison, a partner at Marvin Glass, first saw Touch Me at a trade show in 1976.
 Both agreed that while the execution of the arcade game was horrible, the game itself—trying to repeat a musical sequence the machine created—was worthy of exploration.
-The two set about creating a hand-held game around the same concept.
+The two set about creating a handheld game around the same concept.

-- Like Follow-Me, Simon had four different colored buttons.
+- Like Touch Me, Simon had four different colored buttons.
 Each button played a unique note.
 Players had to be able to repeat an increasingly long string of tones that Simon created.
 If you got the order wrong, you lost.
 Baer was aware that choosing Simon’s four tones was a critical decision.
-He and Morrison both felt that one of Follow-Me’s main failings was that its sounds were unpleasant.
+He and Morrison both felt that one of Touch Me’s main failings was that its sounds were unpleasant.

 - Currently not on view

 - Baer, Ralph H.

 - National Museum of American History, Kenneth E. Behring Center